pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1189-flow-switch.rst

 Features
 --------
-- pcdsdevices now has a `digital_signals.py` module for simple digital io.
+- pcdsdevices now has a `digital_signals` module for simple digital io.

 Device Updates
 --------------